 With a 13MP rear camera, a wide vision 5MP front-facing camera, Intel 802.11ac Wi-Fi (2×2), and Bluetooth 4.2, it’s quite a SuperTab.
 Its B&O Play enhanced speakers, full-size island-style keyboard, an active-gesture supporting touchpad – you name it, and the HP Chromebook X2 has it.
 The HP Active Pen is available in-box.

-For the brand-savvy, there are other detachable Chromebooks currently under development, such as the Samsung Nautilus, ‘soraka’ and ‘poppy’ detachable Chromebooks.
-Based upon its consumer-friendly getup and specifications, the performance of the HP Chromebook X2 may serve to intensify the market for the Chrome OS ecosystem.
+For the brand-savvy, other detachable Chromebooks are currently under development, such as the Samsung Nautilus, ‘soraka’, and ‘poppy’ detachable Chromebooks.
+Based on its consumer-friendly getup and specifications, the performance of the HP Chromebook X2 may serve to intensify the market for the Chrome OS ecosystem.